 Land will be required both for transmission line tower footing and 27 meter Right of Way for the 132 kV transmission line.
 As the detail survey of route alignment is not yet completed, exact land requirement is yet finalized.
-As stated earlier in Environmental and Social Management Framework for this project no land will be acquired for this project.
-However, there would be restriction on use of land falling within right of way and tower base.
-As per the regulation of Government of Jharkhand1, due to restriction of land use, compensation at the rate of 85% of land value would be paid to land owners for tower base area.
-For RoW, compensation at the rate of 15% of land value would be paid to land owners towards diminution of land value in the width of RoW Corridor.
+As stated earlier in Environmental and Social Management Framework for this project that no land will be acquired for this project, only crop compensation will be paid to the land owner as per circle rate.
+Details regarding that will be amended after completion of detail survey.